2108 NER Meeting in Washington DC

 Our guest speaker on Friday night will be Dennis Groh, past president of the ACS.
 His talk, “Fall Color Lottery,” discusses combining evergreen conifers with the fall color of deciduous trees to create spectacular visuals.
 Those living in New England likely take fall color for granted, but this remarkable phenomenon does not occur naturally everywhere; colors can vary both in intensity and quality depending on your geographical location.
 Dennis will explain the many factors affecting fall color occurrence and intensity, and dispel many myths and misconceptions.
 He will give recommendations for conifer companion plants with reliable fall color and maintenance techniques necessary to improve your odds of “hitting the fall color lottery.”
 He will also provide insight into the color seen on new conifer cones.
 The presentation features outstanding images to illustrate both the concepts and amazing fall color plants.

 We are staying at the Hilton Hotel & Executive Meeting Center in Rockville, Maryland.
 Rooms are $109 plus tax.
+Come early, stay late.
+Based on availability, these same great rates are offered 2 days before and 2 days after our meeting.
 The Hilton is located across the street from the Twinbrook Metro Commuter Station, so getting down to the National Mall is easy, where you can visit the Smithsonian museums and national monuments.

 Come to Washington in October!
 We have a great meeting planned for you.
 If you have any questions, please email Chris Carley, meeting coordinator.